nystudio107/routemap/README.md

 ## Using Route Map from your Plugins

-The `craft()->routeMap->` service gives you access to all of the functions mentioned above via your plugins.
+The `craft()->routeMap` service gives you access to all of the functions mentioned above via your plugins.

 ## Route Map Roadmap